UstadMobile/UstadMobile/README.md

 *  __Step 1: Download and install Android Studio__: If you don't already have the latest version, download from [https://developer.android.com/studio](https://developer.android.com/studio).

-* __Step 2: Make sure that java is on your system path__: If you already have OpenJDK21, you can use that, otherwise you need to download from the Java website or install using your system package manager.
+* __Step 2: Make sure that java is on your system path__: If you already have OpenJDK17, you can use that, otherwise you need to download from the Java website or install using your system package manager.

 Supported JDK Version: JDK17 (only).
-JDK21 not supported yet due to [Compose Multiplatform issue](https://github.com/JetBrains/compose-multiplatform/issues/4216).
+JDK21 not supported yet due to Proguard issues on app-desktop.

 Linux: